-Assembly Appoints Aruna Natarajan As Chief Client Officer, North America
+Assembly Appoints Aruna Natarajan as Chief Client Officer, North America

-NEW YORK CITY, NEW YORK / ACCESS Newswire / March 4, 2026 / Assembly, the global media agency built for brand performance within the Stagwell network, today announced the appointment of Aruna Natarajan as Chief Client Officer, North America.
+NEW YORK CITY, NEW YORK / ACCESS Newswire / March 4, 2026 / Assembly, the global media agency within the Stagwell network famous for making brands perform, has appointed Aruna Natarajan as Chief Client Officer, North America, as the agency expands its client portfolio across the region.
 Based in New York, Natarajan will report to Jill Kelly, CEO of Assembly North America.

-In this role, Natarajan will oversee the growth and health of Assembly's client relationships across North America, with responsibility for retention, organic growth, and operational excellence.
-She will evolve how Assembly partners with clients-building a more modern, technology-enabled approach to client service that deepens value, strengthens long-term partnerships, and supports sustainable growth.
+As marketers push for faster, more technology-connected delivery across channels and audiences, Assembly is further strengthening its senior client leadership bench to match the pace and complexity of modern client partnerships.
+Natarajan will focus on deepening executive relationships, sharpening how teams align to client business priorities, and reinforcing consistent partnership standards across North America.

-Natarajan's mandate includes defining what great partnership looks like across client contracting, governance, and service delivery.
-She will establish clear standards that ensure consistency, rigor, and scalability across every engagement, advancing Assembly's operational foundation while optimizing how teams are structured and resourced to deliver measurable business outcomes.
-A key focus for Natarajan will be developing a more contemporary model for profitable growth; one that moves beyond legacy FTE and commission structures toward value-driven approaches that align talent, performance, and client success.
+Her remit spans the full client lifecycle, including account stewardship, client governance, and the operational excellence that supports retention and organic growth.
+She will work closely with Global Chief Client Officer Andrea Timmerman.

-Natarajan joins Assembly from WPP Media, where she most recently served as Chief Operating Officer, and previously as Chief Client Officer.
-In those roles, she led large-scale client portfolios, oversaw complex global operations, and partnered closely with senior marketers navigating transformation and growth.
-With her combined experience across client leadership and operational execution, Aruna brings a unique perspective to the role with the proven ability to build systems that sustain both performance and partnership.
+Natarajan joins from WPP Media, where she served as Chief Operating Officer and previously Chief Client Officer, leading large global portfolios and working with senior marketers through transformation and growth.

-"Aruna is a proven client leader who understands what it takes to deliver consistent value at scale," said Jill Kelly, CEO of Assembly North America.
-"She brings rare fluency across client leadership, operating models, and growth strategies.
-Her remit is simple and ambitious: make our clients stronger, help them grow, and elevate what great partnership means at Assembly."
+"Aruna is a standout client leader with the experience to match the scale and ambition of this moment for Assembly in North America," said Jill Kelly, Assembly North America CEO.
+"As we continue to grow, her leadership will help us deepen executive partnerships and continue to raise the bar on what clients expect from us as their media and technology partner."

-In her new role, Natarajan will oversee Assembly's North America Client Experience Leadership team and collaborate closely with Global Chief Client Officer, Andrea Timmerman.
+Natarajan said her priority is scaling a client leadership approach built on trust, clarity, and measurable outcomes.

 ABOUT ASSEMBLY